 \section{Neural Architecture Search with Gaussian Process and k-DPP}

 \paragraph{Problem setting.} We consider a noisy black-box function $f:\mathbb{R}^{d} \rightarrow \mathbb{R}$ over some domain $\mathcal{X}$ containing neural network architectures.
-As a black-box function, we do not have a closed-form for $f$ and it is expensive to evaluate.
+As a black-box function, we do not have an explicit formulation for $f$ and it is expensive to evaluate.
 Our goal is to find the best architecture $\bx^* \in \mathcal{X}$ such that

-We view the black-box function above as a machine learning experiment which takes an input as a neural network architecture $\bx$ and produces an accuracy $y$.
+We view the black-box function $f$ as a machine learning experiment which takes an input as a neural network architecture $\bx$ and produces an accuracy $y$.
 We can write $y=f(\bx)+\epsilon$ where we have considered Gaussian noise $\epsilon \sim \mathcal{N}(0,\sigma^2_f)$ given the noise variance $\sigma^2_f$ estimated from the data.

-Bayesian optimization (BO) optimizes the black-box function by sequentially evaluating the black-box function \cite{garnett2010bayesian,Shahriari_2016Taking,nguyen2019knowing}.
+Bayesian optimization (BO) optimizes the black-box function by sequentially evaluating it \cite{garnett2010bayesian,Shahriari_2016Taking,nguyen2019knowing}.
 Particularly, BO can speed up the optimization process by using a probabilistic model to guide the search \cite{Snoek_2012Practical}.
-BO has demonstrated impressive success for optimising the expensive black-box functions across domains.
+BO has demonstrated impressive success for optimizing the expensive black-box functions across domains.

-\paragraph{Surrogate models.} Bayesian optimization reasons about $f$ by building a surrogate model, such as a Gaussian process (GP) \cite{Rasmussen_2006gaussian}, Bayesian deep learning \cite{Springenberg_2016Bayesian}, deep neural network \cite{Snoek_2015Scalable,white2019bananas} or random forest \cite{Breiman_2001Random}.
+\paragraph{Surrogate models.} Bayesian optimization reasons about $f$ by building a surrogate model, such as a Gaussian process (GP) \cite{Rasmussen_2006gaussian}, Bayesian deep learning \cite{Springenberg_2016Bayesian} or deep neural network \cite{Snoek_2015Scalable,white2019bananas}.
 Among these choices, GP is the most popular model, offering three key benefits: (i) closed-form uncertainty estimation, (ii) evaluation efficiency, and (iii) learning hyperparameters.
-A GP imposes a normally distributed random variable at every point in the input space.
+GP imposes a normally distributed random variable at every point in the input space.
 The predictive distribution for a new observation also follows a Gaussian distribution \cite{Rasmussen_2006gaussian} where we can estimate the expected function value $\mu(\bx)$ and the predictive uncertainty $\sigma(\bx)$ as